ilariamartelli1/rrt-star-algorithm-python/README.md

 # RRT-Star-algorithm-Python
-2D routing and path planning RRT* algorithm for Python
+2D routing and path planning RRT* algorithm (Python)

 The RRT* algorithm progressively covers the area in a net of nodes, and dinamically improves and rewires edges to always find the shortest paths